Back To Search Results

 Preparation

 Minimal preparation is needed to complete the Gordon reflex.
-The patient should be relaxed, lying in the supine position with both legs extended on an examination table.[3]
-The patient should be in a hospital gown without other articles of clothing or shoes as the legs need to be visible and exposed from the knee down through the foot.
+The patient should be relaxed and supine with both legs extended on an examination table.[3]
+The patient should be in a hospital gown without other clothing or shoes, as the legs must be visible and exposed from the knee down through the foot.
 The practitioner should wash or sanitize his or her hands before performing the test.
-The examiner can be sitting or standing next to the patient in a comfortable position with the ability to reach the calf while observing the response in the toes.
+The examiner can sit or stand next to the patient in a comfortable position with the ability to reach the calf while observing the response in the toes.

 Technique or Treatment

-The Gordon reflex is best completed with the patient lying in the supine position with legs extended, as noted above.
+The Gordon reflex is best completed when the patient is lying supine with legs extended, as noted above.
 The patient needs to be relaxed without the contraction of the leg muscles.[3]
 The practitioner places his or her hand on the calf muscle underneath the patient’s leg, then lifts and supports the leg with the other hand at the ankle area.
 The practitioner then tightly squeezes the calf muscle while monitoring the ipsilateral toes.
 The Gordon reflex is positive (or abnormal) if there is an extensor plantar reflex or extension of the big toe with fanning of the other toes.[3]
 A negative (or normal) Gordon reflex is no response in the toes with squeezing of the ipsilateral calf muscle.
-The reflex can be completed as many times as needed to evaluate the toe response.
-As noted above, the Babinski reflex, Chaddock reflex, and Oppenheim reflex also can be completed as an adjunct to confirm the extensor plantar response.[2]
+The reflex can be completed as often as needed to evaluate the toe response.
+As noted above, the Babinski, Chaddock, and Oppenheim reflex can also be completed as an adjunct to confirm the extensor plantar response.[2]

 Complications

-Complications from performing the Gordon reflex test are rare.
-There may be bruising, pain, or soreness after the test due to the squeezing of the calf muscle.
+Although complications from performing the Gordon reflex test are rare, the squeezing of the calf muscle may cause bruising, pain, or soreness after the test.

 Clinical Significance

-The Gordon reflex can be of clinical significance when assessing for various diseases and neurological deficits.
-A positive or abnormal response correlates with a lesion in the pyramidal tract, which is an upper motor neuron sign that can help shape a differential diagnosis.[1]
+The Gordon reflex can be clinically significant when assessing various diseases and neurological deficits.
+A positive or abnormal response correlates with a lesion in the pyramidal tract, an upper motor neuron sign that can help shape a differential diagnosis.[1]
 Diseases that can cause pyramidal tract lesions or damage to the corticospinal tract include strokes, multiple sclerosis, amyotrophic lateral sclerosis, encephalitis, and brain or spinal cord tumors, to name a few.
 A broad differential comes along with upper motor neuron lesions.
 Gordon first demonstrated the reflex in a patient with hemorrhagic pachymeningitis and later in a patient with epilepsy shortly after generalized convulsions.
-Gordon believed that the reflex was a sign of cerebral irritation or a beginning lesion of the motor pathway, while he thought that the Babinski reflex was a sign of a well-established lesion of the motor pathway.
-One double-blind study that looked at the consistency of the Babinski reflex and its variants, including the Gordon reflex, examined both inter-observer consistency and intra-observer consistency of the reflex variants.[1]
+Gordon believed that the reflex was a sign of cerebral irritation or a beginning lesion of the motor pathway.
+At the same time, he thought that the Babinski reflex was a sign of a well-established lesion of the motor pathway.
+One double-blind study examining the consistency of the Babinski reflex and its variants, including the Gordon reflex, examined both inter-observer consistency and intra-observer consistency of the reflex variants.[1]
 The Gordon reflex was given a fair rating for inter-observer consistency with a kappa of 0.3515 (95% CI = 0.255-0.448) and the highest intra-observer consistency with a kappa of 0.6731.[1]
-Therefore, the Gordon reflex is a good adjunct to the Babinski reflex and should be used, especially when a practitioner is unable to elicit a Babinski reflex or gets an equivocal result.
+Therefore, the Gordon reflex is a good adjunct to the Babinski reflex and should be used, especially when a practitioner cannot elicit a Babinski reflex or gets an equivocal result.

 Enhancing Healthcare Team Outcomes

-Anyone who has been properly trained to complete the Gordon reflex can perform the test.
-Clinicians (including PA and NPs), medical students, physician assistants, medical assistants, and nurses are a few medical staff capable of performing the test.
+Anyone properly trained to complete the Gordon reflex can perform the test.
+Clinicians, medical students, physician assistants, medical assistants, and nurses are a few medical staff capable of performing the test.
 An inexperienced medical staff member should first observe an experienced practitioner complete the reflex or view an online video of the proper technique of the Gordon reflex before attempting to perform it solo.
 Practice and experience increase the likelihood of accurately eliciting and recognizing the response.
-However, when one suspects an upper motor neuron lesion, reliance on just the Gordon reflex is not recommended.
-There are no randomized studies that have determined its clinical validity.
+However, relying on the Gordon reflex is not recommended when one suspects an upper motor neuron lesion.
+No randomized studies have determined its clinical validity.
 Like most other reflexes, the Gordon reflex has appeared in textbooks, but its true value in neurology remains debatable.[4][1][5]

 References